 Dogs and cats should not be bathed in the 4-5 days before or after applying a spot-on flea and tick treatment like K9 Advantix II or Advantage II for dogs.
 This is because most spot-on treatments migrate into the subcutaneous fat layer on your pet, making their bodies inhospitable to fleas and their eggs.
 If you bathe them too close to application, the natural oils that carry the medication into their subcutaneous fat will not be plentiful enough.
 Also, if you bathe them too soon following treatment, you may wash away the medication.
 This, however, does not apply if you adminster an oral preventive such as Bravecto for dogs.

 In the case of fleas, apply the medication right away.
 Over the counter flea killers, such as Capstar Flea Killer, will rid your dog of their infestation within 6 hours.
+Some medications such as Sentinel for dogs prevent both fleas and heartworms.
 After about a week, you can give your dog a bath with flea killing shampoo.
 Don’t overuse the shampoo.
 Flea shampoo can be drying to your dog’s already tender skin.
 Remember, fleas are parasites that bite and suck blood.
 They’re bothersome and itchy for your pet.
 Be gentle on their skin while you treat them.

 In the interim, between applying the medication and giving the bath, you may comb your dog’s fur with a flea comb.
 Keep a small bowl of soapy water on hand.
 If you scoop up a flea or eggs, drown them in the soap water, and keep going.